 It’s really easy to setup and you can adapt it to target a LOT of different goals.
 Plus, your students will be so excited to ditch the worksheets and keep their hands busy while they plow the snow to reveal their speech or language target.
 Not only can you work on your students targets with the bin, you can also build language using verbs and vocabulary related to winter weather and transportation.

-Items You Need For Your Sensory Bin
+Items You Need For Your Snow Sensory Bin

 What I love about this snow sensory bin is that you may already have all of the items.
 If not, you can grab the list of items here or ask some of your families if they have extra toy trucks or want to donate white Pom Pom balls for speech.